-We build the NF network using the Tensorflow_Probability (TSP) framework and following the steps described in Section 3.2.
-The network is coded in Python by referencing the tutorial from White [17].
+We build the NF network using the Tensorflow_Probability (TSP) framework and following the steps described in Section 3.2. (add 1-2 reference on TSP) The network is coded in Python by referencing the tutorial from White [17].
 As described in Section 3.2, the key components of NF are invertible and differentiable bijectors.
 To chain up these bijectors, we employ a masked autoregressive network which is ready to use in TSP.
 An autoregressive network satisfies the property that, for each dimension i of the data, distribution of xi is only dependent on xj for 0≤j<i.
 The benefit of autoregressive network is so that the Jacobian matrix is always lower-diagonal, ensuring super-fast computation of the determinant.
 Therefore, autoregressive network allows computation-efficient forward transformation, making it a popular choice of NF training.
 To set up the NF network used in this paper, we chain up five layers of masked autoregressive networks.
 The loss function is set as the negative log probability as in Eq.
 (11) to train this NF.
 The layers of this NF network consist of a series of AutoregressiveNetworks interconnected by TFOpLambda operators.
-Total number of trainable parameters of this VAE is 98,640, again making it trainable on the CPU of a PC.
-Unfortunately, the architecture diagram generated by Keras.utils.plot_model() is too large to fit in one page; nevertheless, it can be provided with reasonable request.
+Total number of trainable parameters of this VAE is 98,640, again making it trainable on the CPU of a PC.The architecture diagram generated by Keras.utils.plot_model() is too large to fit in one page; but it can be found on github [ref] (add a reference with github weblink).

 This NF network is trained with the hard quantum distributions as described in Section 2.1 and 2.2 respectively.
 Afterwards, the reconstruct distributions are drawn from the trained NF.